ltw-webdev-javascript/curriculum/contact-list-generator.md

           1. Write `'<dd><a href="mailto:"></a></dd>'`
           2. Add plusses and quotes between each changeable: `'<dd><a href="mailto:' + + '">' + + '</a></dd>'`
-          3. Then finally fill in the Javascript variable names in between the double plusses.
+          3. Then finally fill in the JavaScript variable names in between the double plusses.
       - num: 10
         text: "Finally end the `<dl>` tag by writing the closing HTML tag."
       - num: "11-12"